 You need to finalize your class schedule by midnight of the tenth day of classes in a given term.
-If you drop a class after this time, you will receive a W grade on your transcript and may have difficulty meeting the requirements of the Satisfactory Academic Progress (SAP) policy.
+If you drop a class after this time, you will receive a W grade on your transcript and may have issues in meeting the requirements of the Satisfactory Academic Progress (SAP) policy.

-What happens if I withdraw from the UW Colleges after I've received my aid?
+Q. What happens if I withdraw from the UW Colleges after I've received my aid?

 If you stop attending all classes during the term and do not go through the official withdraw process, you will be treated as an “unofficial withdrawal” if you received federal aid during the term.
 At the end of each semester, the Student Financial Aid Office identifies all students to which this applies.
-If it is determined that you will have to repay some of the aid that you received, a Return of Funds calculation will be processed and you will be notified of the amount owed.
+If it is determined that you will have to repay some of the aid that you received, a Return of Title IV Funds calculation will be processed and you will be notified of the amount owed.

 Visit Impact of Academic Withdrawal on Financial Aid for additional information.
 Also whether you officially or unofficially withdraw, you will most likely have issues in meeting the requirements of the Satisfactory Academic Progress (SAP) Policy.